 What is Quercetin?

-Quercetin is a flavonoid, which is a type of plant-derived compound.
+Quercetin is a very well-known flavonoid, which is a type of plant-derived compound.
 It’s found in many fruits and vegetables, including apples, berries, citrus fruits, onions, and tea.

-Quercetin has been linked to many health benefits.
+Quercetin can help improve your health in many ways.
 It can help with allergy symptoms such as hay fever or asthma.
 It also has anti-inflammatory properties which might help with arthritis symptoms or the pain from an injury.
 Quercetin could also be used to treat skin conditions such as acne or psoriasis because it can reduce inflammation in the skin.

 Quercetin also has antioxidant properties.
 They are important for general health; preventing heart problems and cancer.
 Quercetin helps fight free radicals and prevents damage that can occur because of them.